redpencilio/app-http-logger/README.md

 docker volume create --name=pcaps docker-compose up -d
 ```

 After a few minutes (if traffic has been logged), visit *http://localhost:5601* to start visualizing your data.
 For a basic setup, click on 'discover' and add the index `hars*`

+Be sure to set the `logging` label to any container of which you want to log the traffic.

 ### logging traffic and encrypting it
 Clone this repository and then run the following commands to start the stack.